 Collegiate International School (formerly Collegiate American School) opened in 2011 in Umm Suqeim, and admits children from pre-KG to Grade 12.
 CAS was the only US curriculum school within the Innoventures Group of schools and the only one within the Group inspected by the KHDA, that has not yet been rated Very Good.

-Collegiate International School (CIS), know as Collegiate American School until June 2021, opened ten years ago and is located on a large campus in the heart of Umm Suqeim, one of the most popular traditional residential areas for both Emiratis and expatriates.
+Collegiate International School (CIS), known as Collegiate American School until June 2021, opened just over ten years ago and is located on a large campus in the heart of Umm Suqeim, one of the most popular traditional residential areas for both Emiratis and expatriates.

 Collegiate American School was very much a school targeted at competing with the likes of GEMS Dubai American Academy and the American School of Dubai, both of which are located around the New Dubai area, are priced at a premium level and rated at least Good.
 In DAA's case, it is rated Outstanding, a rating held for ten years.
 The not-for-profit American School of Dubai is probably the most 'American' in look and feel of all of the US curriculum schools in the city.

 Price-wise, CAS was the least costly of these US curriculum schools.
 However, despite this inherent benefit, Collegiate American School had struggled consistently to both attract and retain students.

 CIS takes pride at being a truly international school, and currently educates over 600 students from 60 different nationalities.
 The largest proportion of students are said to come from United States of America.
 Student numbers have dropped significantly from around 600 in 2017-18 to under 400 in 2018-19, and we understand these have reduced further to 250 in 2021.